floriankraemer/floriankraemer.github.io/_posts/2025-02-14-Are-the-SOLID-Principles-problematic.markdown

 ### How to learn them the best?

 By practicing them.
-Reflect on your own doing and if you are in the position that you have somebody to mentor you ask this person for help.
+Reflect on your own doing and if you are in the position that you have somebody to mentor you ask this person for help and have a discussion.

 If you are unsure and you don't have an experienced person helping you, metrics that measure cohesion and coupling might help you to compare your before and after state base on a measurement.
-The only danger here is that you might over-engineer and just go by the numbers to make them smaller.
-Try to think about the impact of the changes you make as a whole and not apply the principles dogmatically.
+The only danger here is that you might over-engineer and just go by the numbers to make them go down.
+But instead of paying too much attention to the numbers, try to think about the impact of the changes you make as a whole and not apply the principles dogmatically.
 For training reasons you could of course go and over-engineer as much as you can, to explore how far you could go.

 <!--